ixlab/vidformer/README.md

 ## Why vidformer

 Vidformer efficiently transforms videos, enabling faster annotation, editing, and processing of video data—without having to focus on performance.
+Just swap `import cv2` with `import vidformer.cv2 as cv2` to see video outputs instantly.

-It uses a declarative specification format to represent transformations.
+Vidformer uses a declarative specification format to represent transformations.
 This enables:

 * **Transparent Optimization:** Vidformer optimizes the execution of declarative specifications just like a relational database optimizes relational queries.

-* **Lazy/Deferred Execution:** Video results can be retrieved on-demand, allowing for practically instantaneous playback of video results.
+* **Lazy/Deferred Renderjng:** Video results can be retrieved on-demand, allowing for practically instantaneous playback of video results.

 Vidformer usually renders videos 2-3x faster than cv2, and hundreds of times faster (*practically instantly*) when serving videos on-demand.